Are the activities for boys AND girls?

 What does a typical day look like?

 A typical day starts with a group activity during the half hour drop off period.
-Then campers are sorted into their age appropriate groups and their counsellor starts the first STEM activity related to the theme.
-Breaks are mid-way through the first morning and then another activity before lunch.
-The afternoon is set up similar and there are scheduled breaks throughout the day for kids to run around and get some exercise.
+Then campers are sorted into their age appropriate groups and their counsellor starts the first group STEM activity related to the theme.
+A break is scheduled mid-way through the morning before campers engage in another group activity before lunch.
+The afternoon is different where campers have the ability to choose different small group activities based on our weekly theme.
+There are scheduled breaks throughout the day for kids to run around and get some exercise.
 Since it is the summer we do as many outside activities as possible dependent on weather such as rain and heat.

 What about lunch and snacks?